ERPedersen/Gutenberg/README.md

 - Nicolai V. Bonderup
 - Ebbe V. Nielsen.

-The assignment for the database course project can be found [here](https://github.com/HelgeCPH/db_course_nosql/blob/master/lecture_notes/Project%20Description.ipynb)
+The assignment for the database course project can be found [here](https://github.com/HelgeCPH/db_course_nosql/blob/master/lecture_notes/Project%20Description.ipynb).

-To Find the answer for the Database course click [here]()
+To find the answer for the Database course click [here]().

-The assignment for testing course project can be found [here](Semester%20project%20Testing.md)
+The assignment for testing course project can be found [here](Semester%20project%20Testing.md).

-To Find the answer for the Testing course click [here]()
+To find the answer for the Testing course click [here]() (Not available yet).

+To find the github for the frontend of the project click [here](https://github.com/ERPedersen/GutenbergWeb).

+To see the project in action click [here](http://zesty.emilrosenius.dk/).

+We have used CI with the project [Travis-CI.com](https://travis-ci.org/ERPedersen/Gutenberg).

+To see the maven output see with full java documentation click [here](https://erpedersen.github.io/Gutenberg/)

 ____________________________________________________________